 The Honest Way to Find a Really Cool Wedding Officiant

-When I first googled around the internet before diving into officiating, I remember thinking, “Wow, officiants my age are basically nonexistent and the rest have websites from the 90s.”
+When I first searched on Google before diving into officiating, I remember thinking, “Wow, officiants my age are basically nonexistent and the rest have websites from the 90s.”
 It’s been six years and really nothing has changed.
 I’m not trying to toot my own horn (toot toot!) but I have yet to see another officiant with a bright, bold, fun, colorful site like ours.

 Well, here’s some real truthful knowledge about the wedding industry and real places you can find a cool officiant like me.